Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 ## When and where to descale

+There are many circumstances
-There's a lot of opportunities where descaling might prove beneficial.
+where descaling might prove beneficial.
+For example,
-For example say you've got
+say you've got
 a very blurry Blu-ray source.
 Rather than sharpening it,
 you might want to consider
-checking if it's possible to descale it and maybe alleviate a lot of the blurriness that way.
+checking if it's possible to descale it and maybe alleviate a lot of the blur that way.
 Or the opposite:
 say you've got a source full of ringing.
-It might've been upscaled
+It might have been upscaled
 using a very sharp kernel,
 so it's worth a try
 to see if it can be descaled.